NadineMansour/MonarchMask/README.md

 ### Using the Extension
 1. Click the MonarchMask icon in your browser toolbar to open the popup
 2. Toggle the extension on or off as needed
-3. When visiting financial websites, especially Monarch Money, the extension will automatically mask currency values and percentages
+3. When visiting Monarch Money, the extension will automatically mask currency values and percentages

 ## Compatibility
-MonarchMask is designed specifically for Chrome.
-It works on any website but has enhanced functionality on financial websites and applications, with special optimizations for Monarch Money.
+MonarchMask is designed specifically for Chrome based browsers.

 ## Privacy
 MonarchMask operates entirely within your browser and does not collect, store, or transmit any data.
 All masking is done locally on your device.